WASSER2545/PBench/README.md

 # Environment

-Python 3.10 is required to run FlexBench.
+Python 3.10 is required to run PBench.
 To set up the environment, follow the steps below:

 1. Install Python 3.10